isomerpages/moe-huayisec/_who-we-are/School Rules and Regulations.md

 attire does not meet school standards.</p>
 <p>7.
 The school reserves the right to take disciplinary action against any
 student found with tattoos and/or body piercings.
 This may include suspension.</p>
-<p><strong>Classroom Expectations</strong>
+<p><strong>D. Classroom Expectations</strong>
-<br>1 .
+<br>1.
 Classrooms are used for the purpose of learning only.</p>
-<p>2 .
+<p>2.
 Each class should take personal responsibility for the cleanliness
 and neatness of the classroom.</p>
-<p>3 .
-Students are not allowed to consume food and drinks in the classroom
+<p>3.
+Students are not allowed to consume food and drinks in the classrooms
 or at any location other than the canteen and other areas designated for food consumption.</p>
-<p>4 .
-Students are expected to adhere to the<strong> START</strong> approach
+<p>4.
+Students are expected to adhere to the START approach at the start
-at the start of every lesson so that effective learning can take place in the classrooms.</p>
+of every lesson so that effective learning can take place in the classrooms.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>